nevermined-io/docs-legacy/docs/architecture/specs/nft/README.md

 The `registerMintableDID` is a new method that facilitates a couple new things for users registering assets who want to attach a NFT to them:

 * They enable the NFT functionality for the asset registered.
-By default, the assets registered via the `registerDID` method are not having the NFTs functionality enabled.
+By default, the assets registered via the `registerDID` method do not have the NFTs functionality enabled.
 * It setups a minting cap for the asset
 * It specify the percentage of royalties (between 0 and 100) that the original creator of the Asset wants in the secondary market for a further sale.